mbuesch/pyprofibus/doc/hardware.rst

 pyprofibus on Linux with FPGA PHY
 =================================

 This is one of the fastest albeit most expensive alternative to connect pyprofibus to a Profibus network.
 Currently baud rates of up to 1.5 MBaud are supported.
+There is room for improvement towards higher baud rates.

 The pyprofibus FPGA is connected via high speed SPI bus to the host computer.
 It's known to work well with the Raspberry Pi.
 However it's not strictly limited to that as host computer.
 The pyprofibus FPGA PHY driver utilizes the Linux SPI subsystem for communication to the FPGA board.